softdev19/movie_app/README.md

 3. SnapKit for layout
 4. SDWebImage for asynchronous downloading and caching images
 5. CoreData for work with local data
-6. URLSession and URRequests to deal with API https://imdb-api.com
+6. URLSession and URLRequests to deal with API https://imdb-api.com